magento/devdocs/src/cloud/project/new-relic.md

 **Prerequisites:**

 -  Log in credentials for the Magento account page, or for the New Relic account associated with your project
--  [Admin level access]({{site.baseurl}}/cloud/project/user-admin.html) to the Starter environments to configure, or credentials to access the [Magento Admin](https://docs.magento.com/m2/ce/user_guide/system/permissions.html) for the environment.
+-  [Admin level access]({{site.baseurl}}/cloud/project/user-admin.html) to the Starter environments to configure, or credentials to access the [Admin](https://docs.magento.com/m2/ce/user_guide/system/permissions.html) for the environment.

 {:.procedure}
 To configure New Relic for Starter environments: